Live outdoor performances

 Check out the new site at alcestiad.com

-We will launch the socially-distanced outdoor show at Four Freedoms Park on Roosevelt Island, NYC this coming June, and looking to bring it to several NYC parks afterward.
+We will launch the socially-distanced outdoor show at Four Freedoms Park on Roosevelt Island, NYC this coming June.

 The struggle between Apollo and Death which frames Wilder's "Alcestiad" is the inspiration for this image by world renowned artist Luba Lukova.
 One ray of Apollo's light has broken the wall that surrounds Death's kingdom, making it possible for Apollo to bring back from the dead those who have given their lives in love of others.